Jahir-abbass/Walmart-SQL-Case-Study/README.md

 # Walmart Sales Performance Analysis (SQL Case Study)

 ## Objective
-Analyze Walmart’s weekly sales data to understand sales trends, store performance, and the impact of holidays using SQL.
+Analyze Walmart’s weekly sales data to understand sales trends, store performance, and the impact of holidays using SQL and provide recomendation based on the insights.

 ## Tools Used
 - MySQL